2coolchampion/dotfiles/nvim/.config/nvim/toto.md

 - [] Go select add symbol adds spaces between the characters (change that)
 - [] Use Delata pager to show git diff in gitsighn.nvim and more importantly in lazygit
 - [] Remove useless notifications from appearing whenever I switch between buffers (notify)
+- [] Opening type definition opens it in the same window.
+Which makes me lose the original buffer view.
+- [] Can't properly yank when having multiple same buffers open in different windows